 Here are a few points which one must know about statistical analysis:

 - First and foremost is Exploratory Data Analysis.
-The reason for this is simple, 60 percent of the project time is spent in exploring data but still, it is one of those steps which even a veteran data scientist can forget about.
+The reason for this is simple, 60% of the project time is spent on exploring data science but still, it is one of those steps which even a veteran data scientist can forget about.

 - Regression Techniques like Linear, Poisson, and Negative Binomial Regression.
 These are helpful in building predictive models.

 - Implicate to deal with missing data e.g. Null values, Missing Values and NA Values etc.